yakkomajuri/certfy-me/design/avoiding_common_attacks.md

 ## Denial of Service (Gas Limit)

 In order to both optimize for gas and prevent DoS attacks, a limited amount of loops is used troughout the whole application.
-These loops also never call functions outside of the contract or transfer ETH, preventing other malicious contracts from draining the gas available.
+These loops also never call functions outside of the contract or transfer ETH, preventing other malicious contracts from draining the available gas.